Erickramirez/SDCND-P4-Advanced-Lane-Finding/README.md

 * Apply a perspective transform to rectify binary image ("birds-eye view").
 * Use color mask and sobel filters to create a thresholder binary image.
 Is because the mask will be clean to analysis, First I tried on the contrary and I was getting more noise.

+For the hard frames to work on, I'm saving the last 5 lines in the `Lines` class to compare to the new line found.
+To know if this is good I'm checking it with a Mean squared error <40 and the evaluation af all the frame in the function `fit_polinomial_sliding_windows`